dofi4ka/decrypt-quote/README.md

   - `Home` / `↑` - Jump to the first letter
   - `End` / `↓` - Jump to the last letter
 - **Visual Feedback**:
-  - Same letters are highlighted in cyan
+  - Selected letters are highlighted in cyan for easy tracking
-  - Focused input field is highlighted in purple
+  - Focused input fields have purple borders and background
-  - Conflicting substitutions are highlighted in red
+  - Conflicting substitutions (same letter used twice) are highlighted in red/orange
+  - Successfully solved quotes turn all letters green
+- **Used Letters Tracker**: Visual indicator showing which letters you've already used and which are still available
+- **Real-time Validation**: Automatic detection when you've successfully decrypted the entire quote
 - **Real-time Updates**: All input fields update automatically when you make substitutions

 ## Technical Details